yoriiis/validate-target/README.md

 ## Installation

-The function is available as the `validate-target` package name on [npm](https://www.npmjs.com/package/validate-target) and [Github](https://github.com/yoriiis/validate-target).
+The library is available as the `validate-target` package name on [npm](https://www.npmjs.com/package/validate-target) and [Github](https://github.com/yoriiis/validate-target).

 ```bash
 npm install validate-target --save-dev